ioannakechagia/recipeApp/README.md

 - User Registration and Login
-- Welcome screen displaying the user's name after login -Recipe categories selection (e.g., Appetizers, Main Courses, Desserts)\n -Display of recipes based on selected category -Detailed information for each recipe
+- Welcome screen displaying the user's name after login
+- Recipe categories selection (e.g., Appetizers, Main Courses, Desserts)
+- Display of recipes based on selected category
+- Detailed information for each recipe
 Ability to:
-View the recipe instructions on an external website Watch a video tutorial for the recipe
+  -- View the recipe instructions on an external website -- Watch a video tutorial for the recipe